owlbarn/tutorial/book/diffequation/README.md

 We have only scratch the surface of the ODE as traditional mathematics topic.
 This chapter does not aim to fully introduce how to solve ODEs analytically or simplify high-order ODEs.
-For those who interested, please refer to classical calculus books or courses.
+Please refer to classical calculus books or courses for more detail.

-(TODO: Explicit vs Implicit etc.: The three types of equations.
-This is important.)

 ### Linear Systems

 ODEs are often used to describe various dynamic systems.
 In the previous examples there is only one function `y` that changes over time.
-However, a real world system often contains multiple interdependent components, each can be described by a unique function that evolves over time.
+However, a real world system often contains multiple interdependent components, and each can be described by a unique function that evolves over time.
 In the next of this chapter, we will talk about several ODE examples in detail, such as the two-body problem and the Lorenz attractor.
 For now, it suffices for us to look at [@eq:diffequation:twobody_system] and [@eq:diffequation:lorenz] in the sections below and see how they are different from the single-variant ODE so far.
 For example, the Lorenz attractor system has three components that changes with time: the rate of convection in the atmospheric flow, the horizontal and vertical temperature variation.